FishtownFish wrapped around the rod of AsclepiusMedicine

 Where you live matters.
 Philadelphia is a port city with a history of heavy industry, an aging housing stock, and a regional air shed shared with refineries and interstates.

 • Air quality.
-Fine particulate matter (PM2.5) and ground-level ozone are the two exposures we pay the most attention to.
+Fine particulate matter (PM2.5) and ground-level ozone are the 2 exposures we pay the most attention to.
 Both are linked to cardiovascular events, accelerated cognitive decline, and worsened metabolic health.
 Wildfire smoke now adds a few high-exposure weeks per summer on top of the baseline.
 We watch the local PM2.5 trend the way we watch lab work, and we screen for indoor-source amplifiers (gas stoves, certain candles, poor ventilation).

 • Walkability and geography.
 Where you can safely walk shapes your daily movement more than any gym membership does.
-We talk about this honestly, a 12-minute walk to a grocery store, or a 12-minute Indego ride to the river trail, is a different biology than a 12-minute drive.
+We talk about this honestly.
+A 12-minute walk to a grocery store, or a 12-minute Indego ride to the river trail, is a different biology than a 12-minute drive.
 Philadelphia's bike-share is one of the better environmental design moves the city has made for adult health; we mention it more often than patients expect.

 What is in your house

 • Indoor air.
-A HEPA filter in the bedroom is one of the highest-return purchases in the entire GERO·SPAN framework.
+A HEPA filter in the bedroom is one of the highest-return purchases in the entire GER·O·SPAN framework.
 Gas stove?
 An open kitchen window or a strong range hood matters more than people realize.
 Mold investigation is on the table when the symptom pattern fits.

 • Light and circadian.
 Bright morning light fixes more sleep problems than melatonin.
 Bedroom darkness at 2 a.m. matters as much as the hour you went to bed.
 We talk about blackout curtains the way we talk about strength training.